entrypoint-lv/DataTableQueryBuilder/README.md

 > To execute the query and return the data to the datatable, call the CreateResponse method.

-For reference, the following Entity Framework data model is used all examples:
+For reference, the following Entity Framework data model is used in all examples:

 <details>
   <summary>Entity Framework data model</summary>